HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: HyperGraphPro

 \subsection{Background}

-Reinforcement Learning~(RL)-based Graph RAG frameworks, such as Graph-R1~\cite{luo2025graph}, aim to learn an output reasoning trajectory $\boldsymbol{y}$ that yields a final answer, given the input question $\boldsymbol{x}$ and knowledge graph $\mathcal{G}_K$.
-Formally, the RL objective function with a retrieval can be written as follows:
+Reinforcement Learning~(RL)-based GraphRAG frameworks, such as Graph-R1~\citep{luo2025graph}, aim to learn an output reasoning trajectory $\boldsymbol{y}$ that leads to a final answer for an input question $\boldsymbol{x}$ by interleaving language reasoning with retrieval over the structured external knowledge graph $\mathcal{G}_K$.